al3xandr3/al3xandr3.github.io/_posts/2010-12-01-homemade-autoupdater.md

 layout: post
 title: Homemade Auto-Updater
 categories:
+  - automation
   - emacs
-- automations
-intro: "\n\
-  Here's a script that i use frequently to update an application to the last version.
-It automates the process of downloading and installing the app.\n"
+intro: "Here's a script that i use frequently to update an application to the last version.
+It automates the process of downloading and installing the app."
 ---